-Businesses have an even mixture of legal, moral and fiscal considerations.
-That balance allows them to run more productively, earn money and as a result of compliance and good management, keep the staff safe.
+Businesses have an even mixture of legal, moral, and fiscal considerations when it comes to health and safety.
+That balance allows them to run more productively, earn money, and as a result of compliance and good management, keep the staff safe.

 Keeping safe at work means we can do it all again tomorrow.

 Who should be responsible for workplace health and safety?

 Employers are always responsible, but health and safety managers, or those with responsibility, must regularly update their health and safety training to keep their skills relevant to the requirements of UK law.

 The official answer from the Health and Safety Executive (HSE) is:

 “It is an employer’s duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
 Employers must do whatever is reasonably practicable to achieve this.”

 This gives you the impression that employers are the only ones with duties.

 But the truth is we all have a responsibility for health and safety.
 We need each other to create an environment that benefits both parties, not just one.

 Mutual effort creates a health and safety culture that shares values and beliefs.
 It is here where the responsibility truly lies; get this bit right, and most health and safety falls into place.